 - JP -v- GHH: Acting for an international businessman in a multi-million pound claim against an international hotel chain before the High Court

 - GO – Advising an international NGO on data protection litigation and representations to the Information Commissioner’s Office

-- SLR – Acting for an international listed company in applications in offshore jurisdictions for reinstatement and the restructuring of their subsidiaries
+- SLR – Acting for a multinational corporate in applications to offshore jurisdictions for the reinstatement and the restructuring of their subsidiaries

 - Arora & Anr -v- Inner City Apartments & Anr – Successfully acted for the claimants/part 20 defendants in a claim for a declaration over the ownership of several high-value properties in London; obtaining judgment and defending the counterclaims against them after a 5 day trial in the High Court.